mikaoi/simpleAuth0-/README.md

-## React App with Auth0 Integration
+## Simple React App with Auth0 Integration

-Very simple React app with authentication using Auth0.

-**NOTE: You must enter your environmental variables for this to work correctly.**
+This is a simple react login demonstration using Auth0

+#### Summary
+You will simple authentication app where users can log in using Auth0 and view the user data with an option to log out.